 Letting go of all other plant medicines prior will help to create proper energetic space for Ayahuasca.

-It’s generally suggested to abstain from sex and masturbation at least one week prior, AND one week after your ceremonies.
+It’s generally suggested to abstain from sexual activity of any kind.
+Yes, this includes masturbation at least one week prior, AND one week after your ceremonies.

 And, to be honest, this cleanse has now changed my taste (especially in movies and shows) completely.

 This is an incredibly sacred journey, therefore it’s VITAL to enter into it with intention.
 Because the line between intention and expectation can often be blurred, I usually sit with a variety of intentions in my daily meditation for days/weeks before boiling it down to just ONE that feels the most “right” in my body and heart.

 Well, I think it means something different for everyone as your intuitive hits might feel different than mine.
 Think of your intuition as a muscle.
 Use your meditation time (or simply moments of stillness) to use that muscle.
 The more you use it, the stronger it will get.